-TUITION AND FEES:
+2023-2024 TUITION AND FEES

 GA Resident: \$100/per semester credit hour

 US Resident: \$200/per semester credit hour

-Non-Resident (Not US born or US naturalized citizen): \$400/per semester credit hour
+Non-Resident (Not US born or US naturalized \$400/per semester credit hour

+citizen):

 Non-Refundable Application Fee: \$25

-Registration Fee: A registration fee of \$63 per semester is charged to each student, regardless of course format.
-This fee is payable at the time of registration and does not apply to seminar participants or Continuing Education students.
+Registration Fee: A registration fee of \$68 per semester is charged

+to each student, regardless of course format.

+This fee is payable at the time of registration and

+does not apply to seminar participants or

+Continuing Education students.
-Late Registration Fee: A late registration fee of forty-five dollars (\$45) is charged to each student who registers after the last day of official registration.
-This fee is payable at the time of late registration and is non-refundable.

-Campus Resources Fee: \$75 each semester, for credit students only

-Campus Safety Fee: \$25 each semester, for credit students only

-Student Activity Fee: \$35 each semester, for credit students only.
+Late Registration Fee: Campus Resources Fee: A late registration fee of forty-five dollars (\$45) is charged to each student who registers after the last day of official registration.
+This fee is payable at the time of late registration and is non-refundable. \$75 each semester, for credit students only What does this fee cover?
+This fee is used to new facilities for all GPTC campuses and learning centers.
+Campus Safety Fee: \$25 each semester, for credit students only What does this fee cover? • This fee supports GPTC's security department to provide a safe campus environment. • This fee also supports Emergency Alert system for campus emergencies / Regroup Technology platform • Lastly, this fee assists with the Campus Police Department staffing and surveillance of surroundings Student Activity Fee: \$40 each semester, for credit students only.
 This is not charged to students whose entire schedule consists of online, web-based courses.
+What does this fee cover? • Student Activity Fees are paid by enrolled students at GPTC, and this fee is dedicated to student programming (virtual and in person) and services that enhance all aspects of student life at GPTC.
+Students are the only beneficiaries of this fee.
+The Student Activity Fee is stewarded by the Student Government Association and leadership within the Division of Student Affairs, who recommend and support annual allocations to various student-led groups, clubs and organizations, TCSG Student

-Student Insurance Fee: \$6 each semester, for credit students only
+Conferences, and enrollment related initiatives.
+Student Insurance Fee: \$6 each semester, for credit students only What does this fee cover?
 A limited student accident insurance program is provided for all students enrolled in credit courses/ programs.
 The insurance covers students for the costs of an accidental injury on campus or while participating in an approved student activity as an official representative of the College.

-Instruction Technology Fee: \$105 each semester, for credit students only

-Special Instructional Fee: \$55 each semester, for credit students only
+Student Assistance Program Fee (SAPF): \$10 each semester, for credit students only.
+This fee is NOT INSURANCE .
+What does this fee cover?
+GPTC has partnered with ESPYR to provide a range of support services for students to address the many personal and family issues that can disrupt student well-being and academic success.
+This fee covers free consultation and referrals for financial, legal, childcare and other personal matters, as well as free and confidential.
+To take advantage of the program contact Espyr at 866-734-5890, or you may securely request services from the website at www.espyr.com .
+Technology Fee: \$110 each semester, for credit students only What does this fee cover?
+This fee increases instructional resources and maintains technology to support student learning.
+Special Instructional Fee: • What does this fee cover?
+This fee supports administrative, instructional, and operational costs of the College.
+This fee is used to fund instructional costs for GPTC credit classes.
 General Studies Natural Science Lab Fee: \$20 each semester a student is enrolled in Natural Science courses (Biology & Chemistry).